ahstat/ahstat.github.io/_posts/2023-6-11-Periodic-mixtures.md

 - for $$\lambda$$ large, its distribution is almost the same as the original function (cf the column with $$\lambda=30$$, viewed at a distance on the x-axis),
 - for $$\lambda$$ tiny, its distribution is almost the same as the uniform distribution (cf the column with $$\lambda=1/3$$, viewed at a close range on the y-axis; observe that the whole range is always close to $$1/\lambda$$).

-We next briefly comment each type separatly, before deriving the closed-form expression for the Linear, Exponential, and Sinc types, along with a summarizing table.
+We next briefly comment each type separatly, before deriving closed-form expressions for the Linear, Exponential, and Sinc types, along with a summarizing table.

 ## Brief comment for each type